Eng 121 - Syllabus Online

 Making Contact

-To send email
+To send an email to Prof. B

-Be sure to:
+Be sure to

 If writing to seek clarification about a grade for an assignment